Under-Promise and Over-Deliver

-A phrase I often heard others say while working in business & education was “under-promise and over-deliver.”
-This meant, make a commitment but promise the minimum you’ll do.
-Then, if you can, deliver more than you promise.
+A phrase I often heard others say while working in business and education was “under-promise and over-deliver.”
+This meant to make a commitment but promise the minimum you know you can do.
+Then, deliver more than you promise.
 This could mean beating a deadline rather than just meeting it.
 It could mean making an introduction rather than just providing contact information.
-And it definitely meant setting lower goals when projecting outcomes.
+It definitely meant setting lower goals when projecting outcomes.

 Of course, I needed to be aware of what I could do before making commitments and to be realistic in what I promised, but I also felt like stepping out in faith by promising excellence above and beyond average was also important.

 In all of this, I learned the hard lesson that plans change.
 Life happens.
 Circumstances flip.
 An emergency arises requiring a rearranging of priorities.
-Maybe resources change or disappear (worked in education, remember).
+Maybe resources change or disappear.
 For whatever reason, you can’t do what you said you were going to do when you said you were going to do it, and you can’t deliver on your promises.

 Change of Plans